Do It Yourself Tips

 Ordering Tips

 You are now ready to place your order by calling our dispatch at 1-508-865-9550.
 The most important aspect of placing an order is advanced notice.
 Delivery schedules fill up fast.
-By calling 2 to 3 days in advance you will have a better chance at getting your delivery at the time agreed.
+By calling in advance you will have a better chance at getting your delivery at the time agreed.
 Dispatchers fill their schedules in order to use all mixer trucks.
 We do not have a spare truck waiting and we do not carry extra concrete.
 Due to already scheduled orders - and federal limits on driver work hours, etc. - it is not always possible to get your delivery at the time you request.

 When placing your order you will need to supply the dispatcher with specific information about your job including: your name, the date and time of the delivery, jobsite address, directions from a major roadway, a telephone number where you can be reached, and how you are planning to pay for the concrete and delivery.
 The dispatcher may also have other questions when you call.